osPlanning/cube2omx/README.md

 * File type will be autodetected; OMX files will be converted to Cube, and vice-versa.
 * OMX files will be named filename.omx
 * Cube files will be named filename.mat

+TROUBLESHOOTING
+* If it cannot find TPPLIBX.DLL, then make sure your path is correct by trying to run cube voyager from the command line `> voyager.exe <some script name>.s`

 BUILDING FROM SOURCE
 --------------------